fl-sean03/MolSAIC/resources/architecture/design.md

 ---

-# MolTools: Molecular Data Processing Tools
+# MolSAIC: Molecular Data Processing Tools

 ## 1. Introduction

 ### 1.1 Purpose
-The MolTools package is designed to provide a robust, modular, and extensible suite of tools for processing molecular data files.
+The MolSAIC package is designed to provide a robust, modular, and extensible suite of tools for processing molecular data files.
 The package will support tasks such as:
 - Parsing and writing MDF (Materials Studio Molecular Data Format) files
 - Parsing and writing CAR (Materials Studio Coordinate Archive) files
 - Grid replication of molecules